go-gitea/gitea/docs/content/usage/blocking-users.en-us.md

 - your stars are removed from their repositories
 - the user stops watching your repositories
 - you stop watching their repositories
-- the issue assignments are removed from your repositories
+- the user's issue assignments are removed from your repositories
 - your issue assignments are removed from their repositories
 - the user is removed as a collaborator on your repositories
 - you are removed as a collaborator on their repositories